MaxFmr/Learn-KAFKA-with-upstash-JS/README.md

 - Kafka message streaming with a cluster created on Upstash.
 - Vanilla JavaScript implementation for simplicity and flexibility.
 - Vite as the bundler for fast development and building.
+- Upstach (https://upstash.com/) to easly create a Kafka Cluster and exploit it with a REST API.

 ## Installation